 So here are the most commonly quoted limitations of dumbbell-only training:

-- Need a bench- to gain full range of motion and maximise training potential.
+- Need a bench- to gain full range of motion and maximize training potential.

 - Limited weight capacity- makes it difficult to build big legs (which are large muscles and require more weight).

-- Large weight increments- of 5 pounds per dumbbell limits progression rate, compared to barbells which allow for smaller weight increments.
+- Large weight increments- of 5 pounds per dumbbell limit progression rate, compared to barbells which allow for smaller weight increments.